gluster/infra-docs/procedures/connect_to_ipmi_RH_DC.rst

 ==============================================================

-So the 3 servers in the DC are pleometrosis.rht.gluster.org, haplometrosis.rht.gluster.org and myrmicinae.rht.gluster.org.
+The 4 servers in the DC are:
+- pleometrosis.rht.gluster.org
+- haplometrosis.rht.gluster.org
+- myrmicinae.rht.gluster.org
+- formicary.rht.gluster.org

-Each of them is connected on the internet admin network.
+Each of them is connected on the admin network.

 Here is a summary of the ip address: